richlowe/arm64-gate/README.md

 This tree is the bootstrap for illumos on AArch64.
-It contains sufficient pieces, and build materials, to build a bootable disk that can be used for development, of the AArch64 port.
+It contains sufficient pieces, and build materials, to build a bootable disk that can be used for development of the AArch64 port.

-Pieces are missing from here (and matching pieces from illumos), to make this easy, if not pleasant, at the current time.

 ## Dependencies